ThomasvanHaarlem/PaperV2/README.md

 # Computer Science For Business Analytics Paper

-This repository contains my code for the CSBA Paper: Scalable Product Duplicate Detection
+This repository contains my code for the CSBA Paper: Scalable Product Duplicate Detection The used data set contains 1624 tv's from four different webshops.
+By utilizing LSH with min-hashing a scalable method is created to detect duplicate products.
+For details on the method and the results see the paper.

+I wrote the code individually.

 ## File Structure
 The main file is `main.py` which contains almost all the needed functions.